 Food on the Move

-Eighty-four percent of DISD students qualify for free and reduced price lunches at school.
-When school is not in session, those children go hungry when they lose access to free lunch programs.
+Ninety percent of DISD students qualify for free and reduced price lunches at school.
+When school is not in session, those children are at risk of going hungry when they lose access to free lunch programs.
 In addition, financial burdens that come up during the school year force many parents to struggle to provide dinners for their families.
 There are two programs that exist within Food on the Move to combat these challenges–our summer feeding program and afterschool meal program.
 Food on the Move takes a stand against childhood hunger statewide, now offering support in Dallas, Houston, Austin, and Waco.